Many companies are obsessed with active users. They check this metric daily and they judge the success of their efforts based on it.

 What were you doing wrong?
 Where’s the mistake?

-Most probably you were looking only at the active users.
+You were more than likely only looking only at the active users.
 Focusing on the new sign-ups gives a false sense of growth, as many of them churn immediately.

-The safest and quickest way to analyse your growth trend is to monitoring your Net Active Users base.
+The safest and quickest way to analyse your growth trend is by monitoring your Net Active Users.

 Net Active Users is a KPI that can give you a pretty precise idea of your company’s growth trend very early in the game.
 It is calculated as follows: